What is piloting?

 The purpose of the pilot is to test the value proposition and functionality of the service or product in its core target group.
 Product and service piloting gives the opportunity to reveal and solve potential problems of the product in the technical, usability and process integration areas.

 The CommuniCity pilots are carried out in a real-life environment and the evaluation is done by the best experts in the industry creating value for all parties involved.
 The method applied in the CommuniCity pilots is called Agile piloting.
-Agile pilots are well-suited for developing new and innovative solutions.
+Agile pilots are well-suited for developing and piloting innovative solutions.

-The pilots are a lightweight and quick way to collect user feedback from different stakeholders, as well as understanding regarding the functionality and impacts of new services and technologies.
+The pilots are a lightweight and quick way to collect user feedback from different stakeholders, as well as understanding the functionality and impacts of new services and technologies.
 The pilots provide cities with first-hand experience with new solutions of the future.
 This makes their planning and decision-making processes easier.
 In turn, businesses get to see how the solutions they provide work in real life and how these solutions should be developed further based on the needs of users.

 At best, businesses can place new services on the market, find new customers or establish new cooperation, e.g. in the form of projects.
 Sometimes pilot programmes also lead to corporate partnerships or other synergies between different operators.